 But since you asked for it I wanted to share the details of the last week to reassure you that I’m not drowning in disdain.

 After surviving the last day of Carnaval with Mica, we decided to stay in Mollendo for the week.

 My days have been breezy.

-I work on the site for a couple of hours in the morning while Mica sleeps in and then we head to the market for a breakfast of freshly squeezed orange juice and fried fish.
+I work on the site for a couple of hours in the morning while Mica sleeps in and then we head to the market for a breakfast of freshly squeezed orange juice, local Peru fruit and fried fish.